 Unfortunately, cycling also comes with risks.
 Thousands of residents are involved in bicycle accidents every year.
 Accident victims can often be left with serious injuries, and their lives can be turned upside down as a result.

-If you’ve been involved in a bicycle accident in Sarasota, contact a personal injury lawyer at The Law Place to discuss your options.
+If you’ve been involved in a bike accident in Sarasota, contact a Sarasota personal injury lawyer at The Law Place to discuss your options.
 Our law firm has over 70 years of combined experience, so call us for a free no-obligation review of your case.

 Sarasota Cycling Accident Statistics